 Learn how social distancing and wearing masks are vital to minimizing community spread.

 Learn how COVID-19 disproportionally impacts the elderly, disabled, and mentally ill.

-Learn the remarkable speed at which pharmaceutical companies such as Pfizer developed successful vaccines.
+Learn the remarkable speed at which pharmaceutical companies such as Pfizer and Moderna developed successful vaccines.